How to Short Volatility: A Strategy Poised for a Comeback

 Just like the SPDR S&P 500 ETF Trust (NYSE: SPY) is designed to track the S&P 500 stock market index, the VXX is designed to track the CBOE Volatility Index (VIX).
 When the S&P 500 goes up, so too should SPY.
 And when the VIX goes up, the VXX should as well.

 But since its spike in in early 2020, the VXX hasn’t seen much upside.
 The markets have been relatively calm.
 And this has triggered bearish long-term bets on the VXX.
 Even when the markets aren’t whipsawing, there’s still plenty of money to be made.
 This is exactly when it makes the most sense to short volatility.

 Our Current “Calm” Explained

-The Federal Reserve has pledged to support an economic recovery the best way it knows how: by keeping interest rates near zero.
-In turn, safer assets like government bonds are yielding all-time lows.
-This has pushed some investors into “safe haven” assets like gold.
+In recent years, the Federal Reserve pledged to support an economic recovery the best way it knows how.
+That’s by keeping interest rates near zero.
+In turn, safer assets like government bonds were yielding all-time lows.
+This pushed some investors into “safe haven” assets like gold and even crypto.
 And rightly so, as gold flirts with an all-time-high valuation.

 A Simple Play to Short Volatility

 Let’s start with the basics.
 Short selling is borrowing shares of a stock and selling them immediately at the current market price.
 Then, down the road, you’ll need to buy back and return the same number of shares you borrowed.
 So you’ll profit when share price decreases.
 In order to short sell, first you’re going to need to set up a margin account.
 If that’s already established, the rest is fairly simple.